-Integrated Education has grown from just 28 pupils in one school in 1981 to over 25,000 pupils in 68 schools today.
+Integrated Education has grown from just 28 pupils in one school in 1981 to over 27,000 pupils in 71 Integrated schools across Northern Ireland today.

 Since 1992 the IEF has been supporting the growth and development of Integrated Education through grant making, advocacy and engagement with parents, schools and local communities.